Riders of the Purple Sage: Setting

 The setting is Southern Utah canyon country, 1871.
 The influx of Mormon settlers from 1847 to 1857 serves as a backdrop for the plot.
-The Mormons had been living in Kirtland, Ohio in the 1830s, but ventured west to escape persecution, Mormons being unpopular.
+The Mormons had been living in Kirtland, Ohio, in the 1830s, but ventured west to escape local religious persecution.

-Point-of-view
+Point of view

-The story is told from an anonymous third-person, omniscient point-of-view.
-The narrator reports what the characters say and how they feel, even when they are alone.
-For example: "On this night the same old loneliness beset Venters..."
+The story is told by an omniscient narrator reporting the characters' actions and thoughts, for example: "On this night the same old loneliness beset Venters..."